-Q. WHY MAY I BE LIABLE TO TAX ON MY EXECUTIVE BOND?
+Q.WHY COULD I BE LIABLE TO TAX ON MY EXECUTIVE BOND ('PERSONAL PORTFOLIO BOND')?

-A. Our records show that you have a United Kingdom (UK) address.
-The Executive Bond you hold is primarily designed for use by non-UK residents because the wide range of assets it can hold means it is classified as a type of investment (called a 'personal portfolio bond', under UK tax rules) which has stringent income tax consequences for investors who are resident in the UK.
+A. Are you planning to move or return to the UK to become UK resident and/or UK tax resident?
+If so, you need to be aware that the Executive Bond you hold is primarily designed for use by non-UK residents.

+This is because the wide range of assets it can hold means it is classified as a type of investment (called a 'personal portfolio bond' under UK tax rules) which has stringent income tax consequences for investors who are tax resident in the UK.
+However, your Executive Bond is designed so, on your request, it can be adapted in most situations, should you become UK tax resident in future.